business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Ugly, rubbery shoes for the masses – who would have thought this idea had legs?
 Crocs (the spa shoe meets clog) was hatched by three friends from Boulder, Colorado, who, for some reason, were intrigued by the marketable possibilities of a spa shoe made for comfort.
 They found the right material in a squishy foam resin called Croslite and eventually grew big enough to acquire Foam Creations, the Quebec-based company that manufactured this new shoe.
 [Interested in unique fashion?
 It might not be a bad idea to start your own clothing store.]

 Now the shoe is the awkward moment of footwear, and the company is in on the joke, playing up the ugly factor in ad campaigns.
-They’re happy being mocked – all the way to the bank.
+It’s happy being mocked – all the way to the bank.
 Simply put, if the ugly shoe fits (and feels good), people will wear it.

 TipBottom line